free should be worth paying for ... [🐝U]

 Let’s talk about the freebies in your business.

-Chances are you’ve heard “give away your best stuff”
+Chances are you’ve heard “give away your best stuff” … or at least stuff that has value.

 Why would you give away stuff you can get paid for?